What is the solution for Saving and Empowering African Kids Lives. Empowering Women.

 We have a (very) strong presence on the ground based on trust on what we have done over a twenty year+ history.
 We believe in a holistic approach to solving issues that is flexible and changeable to the best and latest trends.

-The problem in our region was, in 2006-7, kids were going to East Africa’s 2nd largest General public hospital where beds were at a 150+% occupancy.
+The problem in our region was, in 2006-7, kids were going to East Africa’s 2nd largest General public hospital where beds were at a constant 150+% occupancy.
 With dire congestion choices were being made; the priority was to give the caregiver of the family preferred treatment.
 Kids came in last.
 We found Mothers were stopping taking children to the hospital (“Why, after three days we go home with our child untreated?”).
+We asked Doctors who stated that they should not be blamed, “If an adult dies then you have ten kids on the streets tomorrow.”

 The outcome – We built a public kids teaching hospital.
 Now thousands of kids getting quality healthcare, mothers traveling from all over Kenya knowing that their child will be seen and treated in a timely, dignified, and respectful matter.
-Today, on average 318 kids are being treated in our child-only public hospital per day — that is 318 x 365-days = 116,070 per year.
+Today, on average 429 kids are being treated in our child-only public hospital per day — that is 429 x 365-days = over 150,000.
 The first time in history this has happened in East & Central Africa.
 Are child mortality rates changing for the better?
 Yes!
+During May 2018 we questioned every out-patient mother; nobody had waited longer than one hour before having their child treated!

 Are we finished?
 No. Now we enter phase two, working on a swifter turnover of patients.
 Better equipment.
 Improved services.
 Teaching prevention, offering screenings.
 Reaching kids in an earlier stage of their illness.
 Motivating Docs/Nurses to raise the bar.
 Constructing ancillary buildings.
 Opening a Music Therapy House.
 Initiating a child education unit in the grounds… and more.